Samsung sees pandemic-led appliances boom extending run to rest of year

-A pandemic-driven boom in home appliance sales will last longer than previously anticipated and extend into the second half of the year, Samsung Electronics Co Ltd's (005930.KS) head of the business said.
+SEOUL (Reuters) - A pandemic-driven boom in home appliance sales will last longer than previously anticipated and extend into the second half of the year, Samsung Electronics Co Ltd’s head of the business said.

 Lee Jae-seung, president of the South Korean company’s digital appliances business, told Reuters in an interview that he had originally expected the boom to subside after the first quarter of this year.